Survey Junkie Review

 So now that we’ve covered the nitty-gritty, are you ready to get started with Survey Junkie?

-And one convenient thing is that you don’t have to verify your email before getting into your account (although eventually, you will have to verify it).
+And one convenient thing is that you don’t have to verify your email before getting into your account (although eventually, you will have to verify it, especially before you receive customer support or get a payout).

 You can then go to the Survey tab and start answering questions and earning money.
 You can choose which type of “research activity” you want, which include things like online focus groups, product testing, and phone surveys.

-This will take around a minute to complete.
-As you can tell from the image below, you earn a specified number of points for each survey completed.
+You earn a specified number of points for each complete survey.
 Really, a point is equal to a single cent.
 You will get paid out in $10 minimum increments.
 So keep up those surveys!

 Another important feature is the estimated amount of time each survey will take to complete.
 This estimate is typically an overestimate.
 You can speed through the questions pretty rapidly as long as you are telling the truth.